 While the OCAA has organized these community-building days for a number of years in the Toronto area, it was only five years ago that a few tree services companies in Southwestern Ontario decided to organize events for their own communities.
 Plenty of nonprofit or charitable organizations exist here, many of whom would struggle to afford the tree services which come with a Day of Service.
 So when ideas and planning started for this year’s day, Stevenson Children’s Camp was thrilled to be asked to host the event.

 Stevenson Children’s Camp is located just outside London, Ontario.
 It is unique, in that it offers summer camp experiences for children aged 7-10 years, who may not otherwise be able to afford it.
 While the cost to send children to camp is approximately $365 per child, families are only charged $20.
 If that is still inaccessible, the fee can be waived.
 For families struggling to make ends meet, that is priceless.

 A bus picks children up Monday morning of the week they are to attend.
 For the next five days, those children get to be plain old kids.
 The stresses of their regular lives get left behind.
 They don’t have to worry about getting evicted, where their next meal is coming from, or any other problem that shadows their young lives.

-Camp Director, Lara Shkilnyk, explains, “They swim, do archery, play on ropes courses, go on nature walks, eat three healthy meals a day, plus plenty of nutritious snacks in between.
-They participate in cooperative games and take responsibility in camp life.
+Camp Director, Lara Shkilnyk, explains, “They swim, do archery, play on ropes courses, and go on nature walks.
+We offer three healthy meals a day, plus plenty of nutritious snacks in between.
+The kids not only participate in cooperative games, but also take responsibility in camp life.
 By taking turning sweeping, collecting garbage, and cleaning bathrooms, they build much-needed self-esteem.
-Their reward for a full day’s activities with nightly campfires and story time.”
+Their reward for a full day’s activities is our nightly campfire and story time.”